- What is MCLE

 - Where do I pay my annual CLE Fee and when is it due

-Beginning with the June 30, 2021 deadline, the Attorney Registration and CLE fees will be combined into one fee and will be paid through the Attorney Registration portal.
+Beginning with the June 30, 2021 deadline, the Attorney Registration and CLE fees have combined fees into one annual fee and will be paid through the Attorney Registration portal.
 (See Supreme Court Rule 206.)
 All fees must be paid ONLINE by June 30.
 Late fee will be assessed July 1.
 Cash, checks, and money orders will not be accepted.
 YOU WILL NOT PAY THE CLE ANNUAL FEE THROUGH THE KANSAS CLE PORTAL.
 The annual registration period will open by June 1.
 Questions regarding the annual registration fee should be directed to the Attorney Registration office at email@example.com.

 - I want to attend a program about elections.
 Is that accreditable?